 Victory in Europe: Market Garden, the Bulge, Nuremberg, Eagle’s Nest

 The British are not only grossly underestimating German strength in the Arnhem area, but they seem ignorant of the significance Arnhem has for the Fatherland.

-We are excited to announce our exclusive new tour, WWII: Drive to Victory in Europe.
-Join us as we follow in the footsteps of the Allies as they marched through Europe, traveling from Paris to Arnhem, Bastogne, Luxembourg, Frankfurt, Nuremberg, Berchtesgaden and Munich.
-Along the way you will learn about some of the key events in WWII history that led to the defeat of the Nazis, including Operation Market Garden and the Battle of the Bulge.
+We are excited to announce our exclusive new tour, WWII: Victory in Europe.
+Join us as we follow in the footsteps of the Allies as they marched through Europe, traveling from Paris to Arnhem, Bastogne, Luxembourg, Frankfurt, Nuremberg, Berchtesgaden, and Munich.
+Along the way, you will learn about some of the key events in WWII history that led to the defeat of the Nazis, including Operation Market Garden and the Battle of the Bulge.

 The Drive to Victory in Europe in WWII

 Operation Market Garden, launched in Holland in September 1944, was to be a major Allied thrust across the Rhine River.
 An advance into Germany with the ultimate goal of seizing Berlin would follow.
 The key, according to British General Bernard Montgomery, was an airborne strike that would pave the way for the massed ground troops.
 Success meant securing the major bridges and roads and then sweeping into Germany.
 As with many battle plans, the enemy had other ideas.
 We learn where and how the Allies punched and the Germans counter-punched to a standstill.
 Market Garden was a bold move that failed.
 The Allies were unable to establish positions across the Rhine, nor open the right flank of the Siegfried Line, nor bottle up the German army in Holland.